Wag! Review: A Detailed Look

 Once the walk is completed, you can choose to mark the walker as a preferred walker, which sends them an alert when you post a request so that they have first access.

 The Wag! walking policy is that all dogs are walked alone unless they are part of the same household, and dogs are only permitted off-leash in the owner’s fenced-in backyard.

-Wag! lets you hire someone to pet sit your dog in your own home.
+Wag! lets you hire someone to pet sit your dog in your home.
 These sitters will keep your pet company and take care of his needs throughout the day, including feedings and bathroom breaks.

-The sitter may come and go, but they are encouraged to be with your pet as much as possible and to not leave for longer than three hours at a time.
+The sitter may come and go, but they are encouraged to be with your pet as much as possible and not leave for longer than three hours at a time.

 It’s your responsibility as a pet owner to communicate if your dog needs more attention than this with your sitter ahead of time.
 If they aren’t willing to comply with your requests, Wag! will work to find you an alternative, though they can’t guarantee it.

 Costs will vary based on your location and the length of stay, but prices start at $39 per night.

 Boarding through Wag! is similar to sitting, except that your dog will stay at the pet care provider’s house instead of your own.